vmware-archive/cb-event-duplicator/README.md

+# NOTE: this tool does not work with Cb Reponse 6.x or above

 # Event extractor/duplicator for Carbon Black

 Extract events from one Carbon Black server and send them to another server - useful for demo/testing purposes.